 The goal of Marilyn’s project was to create a rubric to assess knowledge of feature film screenwriting elements that could be applied to projects produced in the graduate feature film screenwriting course.
 Through working with Department Chair Jeffrey Davis, talking with professionals in the field, and consulting faculty at other universities, Marilyn was able to break the learning outcome down into seven elements for the rubric.
 This rubric was created not only to help assess the learning outcome, but also to act as a learning tool for students.
 Students will be provided with the rubric along with the assignment it will be applied to, and students will get a chance to apply the rubric to their peers’ screenplays in a workshop.
 Marilyn hopes that this rubric will also act as a template for creating other rubrics in the Screenwriting department.

-Stuart Ching - English Department, Bellarmine College of Liberal Arts
+Stuart Ching - English Department

 In support of their ongoing program assessment and for their APRC program review, Stuart, and English Department Faculty members, Aimee Kilroy-Ross and Juan Mah Y Busch, set out to collect assessment data.
 In order to assess one of their student learning outcomes: “English majors are able to write creatively and effectively,” two rubrics were created.
 One rubric focused on effective communication, assessing components such as focus and use of sources; while a creative thinking rubric assessed components such as innovative thinking and making connections.
 Writing samples were collected in the spring from 300-level literature and theory courses and the rubric was applied to 61 writing samples.
 The results from the application of the rubric will be shared with the English Department and used in completing their program self-study.